Note: In August 2018, we replaced Harbor International with American Funds International Growth and Income after a manager change.

 - 7%: American Funds International Growth and Income (IGIFX)

 - 5%: Loomis Sayles Bond (LSBRX)

 As the long-term portion of the portfolio, Bucket 3 holds primarily stocks.
 Its anchor holding, as in the Aggressive and Moderate portfolios, is Vanguard Dividend Appreciation, an ultracheap equity fund that skews toward high-quality stocks.
 (The original version of this portfolio featured Vanguard Dividend Growth (VDIGX) in lieu of Vanguard Dividend Appreciation, but the former closed to new investors in July 2016.)
-I've also included a healthy stake in Harbor International.
 The equity portion of the portfolio includes limited exposure to small- and mid-cap stocks; investors who would like more exposure to that area might consider a fund such as Vanguard Small Cap Index (NAESX) or Royce Special Equity (RYSEX).

 In addition to two equity holdings, the portfolio also includes a position in Loomis Sayles Bond, which supplies exposure to more aggressive bond types (and even stocks) that are not well-represented in Bucket 2.

 Christine Benz does not own shares in any of the securities mentioned above.
 Find out about Morningstar's editorial policies.